 Anglican Church Women

-Our parish women’s group (Anglican Church Women) meets once a month on Saturdays for fellowship and to discuss the needs of the parish.
+Our parish women’s group (Anglican Church Women) meets monthly on first Saturday at 10:00am for fellowship and to discuss the needs of the parish.
 Throughout the year they put on fundraising events to support the outreach ministry of our parish.
 The current president is Stella Stanley.